The amateur ancestor project

 Let’s work together

-See the bigger picture: We create connections between natural, cultural, and industrial heritage to build a holistic picture of how we got to where we are.
+See the bigger picture: See how our natural, cultural, and industrial heritage connect and build a holistic picture of how we got to where we are.

 • Commission an alternative tour of your museum collection or heritage site, which can be turnkey or developed collaboratively with staff and communities